Judiks/VoiceShipControl/README.md

 3. **Language Configuration:**
    - Change the language of the recognizer through settings.
    - Reconnect for the changes to take effect.
+You can not quit the game jest exit to main menu!

 4. **Input Binding:**
    - Bind the recognizer to a keyboard or mouse button for quick access.